 Cantina Orsogna, created in 1964, is a cooperative company of 450 partners.
 It is the largest producer of organic and biodynamic wines in the south centre of Italy.
-It has more than 1.100 hectares of vines, 80% is certified organic, and 30% is certified biodynamic by Demeter.
-Cantina Orsogna has been certified biodynamic since 2005 and organic for more than 30 years.
+It has more than 1.100 hectares of vines, 80% is certified organic, and 30% is certified biodynamic (biodynamic viticulture) by Demeter.
+Cantina Orsogna has been certified biodynamic since 2005 and has been organic producers for more than 30 years.

 Why did you decide to produce the Lunaria line Demeter certified instead of organic?
 What does Demeter mean to you?

 The altitude above sea level and the specific area ventilation, thanks to the position between the Adriatic and Majella, did not require the use of pesticides and treatments for humidity stagnation.
 Moreover, these conditions never allowed the massive production of grapes.
 It is as if it was the Nature itself to guide us to biodynamic agriculture.
 Demeter means a way of working and living the land, through its method the agriculture is in harmony with nature, the land and the men.

 What are the most important rules to take into account for this certification?